andrewpenner10-dev/lab/README.md

 ---

-## 🎯 Where This Is Going
+## Where This Is Going

-Transmit data with light.

-Then make it faster.

-Then acquire the target.

-Then track the target.

-Then move the target.
+Give it eyes.

+Give it a voice.

+Give it senses.

+Give it a brain.

+Give it power.

+Teach it to move.

+Teach it to take care of itself.

-**Then point it at space.**
+**Then send the little guy to space.**